isonam16/sd_blog/index.md

 ### Clip Encoder
 CLIP (Contrastive Language–Image Pre-training) is a model by OpenAI that learns to connect images and text.
 It creates similar embeddings (encodings) for an image and its matching caption, so they can be compared directly.

 The following image shows how CLIP compares images and text.
 The text and image embeddings are compared using dot products.
-A higher dot product means a stronger match — like how the dog image matches well with the caption "pepper the aussie pup".
+A higher dot product means a stronger match.

 ![CLIP](/assets/CLIP.png)